blopker/reversebike/src/content/docs/specifications/can-bus-content/index.md

 ## S73 CAN Traffic Analysis

 Below is a spreadsheet documenting our analysis of the various CAN bus frames used on an S73 bike.
-For easier viewing and scrolling, hover over the sheet below until the grey square icon appears at top right and then click it to open the sheet in a separate tab.

 Super 73 does not provide this level (or any level, really) of documentation on their bikes, so this was reverse engineered using a CAN sniffer and making some educated guesses by observing bike actions vs resulting data changes in the CAN data.
 This is a work in progress.